-To achieve these standards the Council's behaviours are:-
+To achieve these standards, our behaviours are:-

 - showing strategic leadership both of the organisation and our partnerships. - continuously challenging, reviewing, changing and modernising the way we do things. - being as lean and un-bureaucratic as possible. - using new technology to its maximum advantage. - using flexible working to its maximum advantage.